-This year has also seen us integrate further technology into our curriculum with the total rollout of our successful BYOD scheme managed by Datacom.
-A student reference group helped select the range of devices that the College recommended to meet curriculum needs.
 Our College network and infrastructure has been configured to be 'device agnostic' with further developments in broadening the use of technologies on campus.
-In this twelve month period, significant attention has been provided to ensuring connectivity is able to meet demand and we are taking learnings from different sectors of the education industry, including tertiary, to develop our future plans.
+In this twelve month period, significant attention has been provided to disaster recovery planning we are taking learnings from different sectors of the education industry, including tertiary, to develop our future plans.
 The effective operation of the IT Support Department has been bolstered by implementing a team-based, projects-oriented methodology to research, testing and deployment.